Francis Small: The Ossipee Tract

-As compensation for his losses, Chief Wesumbe sold to Small on November 28, 1668, twenty square miles of land (256,000 acres/103,600 hectares), between the Ossipee River, Little Ossipee River, and Newichewannock River (now the Salmon Falls River).
-The price was two large Indian blankets, two gallons of rum, two pounds of gunpowder, four pounds of musket balls and twenty strings of Indian beads.
-The purchase comprised what is called the Ossipee Tract – Limington, Limerick, Cornish (formerly named Francisborough after its early proprietor), Newfield, Parsonsfield and Shapleigh (part of which was later set off as Acton), all today in Maine (in spite of today’s Ossipee being just west across the border in New Hampshire).
-Small thereupon sold a half interest in the Ossipee Tract to Major Nicholas Shapleigh, who lived at what is now Eliot, Maine, and was then the richest man in the Piscataqua River region.
+As compensation for his losses, Chief Wesumbe sold to Small on November 28, 1668, twenty square miles of land (256,000 acres/103,600 hectares) between the Ossipee River, Little Ossipee River, and Newichewannock River (now the Salmon Falls River).
+The price was two large Indian blankets, two gallons of rum, two pounds of gunpowder, four pounds of musket balls, and twenty strings of Indian beads.
+The purchase comprised what is called the Ossipee Tract – Limington, Limerick, Cornish (formerly named Francisborough after its early proprietor), Newfield, Parsonsfield and Shapleigh (part of which was later set off as Acton), all today in Maine (despite today’s Ossipee being just west across the border in New Hampshire).
+Small thereupon sold a half interest in the Ossipee Tract to Major Nicholas Shapleigh, who lived at what is now Eliot, Maine and was then the wealthiest man in the Piscataqua River region.

 But Indian unrest flared in 1675–1676 with King Philip's War.
 English settlements up the coast were attacked and burned until the revolt was quashed.
 About 1684, Small operated a trading post on Cape Small (which takes its name from him) at the extremity of what is today Phippsburg.
-During King William's War, however, English settlements in the region were destroyed again in 1689 by Abenaki warriors allied with the forces of New France, which resented encroachment into territory it considered part of Acadia.
+During King William's War.
+However, English settlements in the region were destroyed again in 1689 by Abenaki warriors allied with the forces of New France, which resented encroachment into territory it considered part of Acadia.
 The area was deserted.
 Small took part in the Ossipee Excursion in this war.

 About 1700, Small moved from Kittery to Truro, Massachusetts to live with his son, Daniel.
 Major Nicholas Shapleigh died in 1682, followed 32 years later by Small.
-Then in 1770, the original unrecorded deed from Wesumbe to Francis Small was found by Small's heirs.
+Then, in 1770, the original unrecorded deed from Wesumbe to Francis Small was found by Small's heirs.
 Together with the heirs of Shapleigh, in 1772 they appointed a committee to recover the land.
 Accompanied by a surveyor and chairman, the committee marked what became the towns' boundaries.
-Represented by attorney James Sullivan, Small's heirs took possession of Cornish, Limington, Newfield and half of Limerick, while Shapleigh's heirs took possession of Parsonsfield, Shapleigh and the remainder of Limerick, the latter town presented by both sets of heirs to Sullivan as his fee.
+Represented by an attorney James Sullivan, Small's heirs took possession of Cornish, Limington, Newfield, and half of Limerick, while Shapleigh's heirs took possession of Parsonsfield, Shapleigh, and the remainder of Limerick, the latter town presented by both sets of heirs to Sullivan as his fee.